-We're at a critical point with the effects of global warming being felt all over the world.
-We'll be watching our world leaders to see if they can achieve a strong, binding treaty on climate change.
+We’ll be watching our world leaders to see if they can achieve a strong, binding treaty on climate change.